 The membership database and listings provided by PMI® to the PMI® NL Chapter may not be used for commercial purposes and may be used only for non-profit purposes directly related to the business of the PMI® NL Chapter, consistent with PMI® policies and all applicable laws and regulations, including but not limited to those law and regulations pertaining to privacy and use of personal information.

-The officers and directors of the PMI® NL Chapter shall be solely accountable for the planning and operations of the Chapter, and shall perform their duties in accordance with the Chapter’s governing documents; its Charter Agreement; PMI’s Bylaws, policies, practices, procedures, and rules; and applicable law.
+The officers and directors of the PMI® NL Chapter shall be solely accountable for the planning and operations of the Chapter and shall perform their duties in accordance with the Chapter’s governing documents; its Charter Agreement; PMI’s Bylaws, policies, practices, procedures, and rules; and applicable law.

 Article IV - Chapter Membership